ainascan/.github/profile/README.md

 - Completely cloud indepedent.
 All Kubernetes.
 Cloud-Native applications first.
 - Made to run on bare metal for maximum cost savings to the end user.

-## Please Note

-This project is in closed sourced development at this time while our dedicated internal team creates the groundwork for an open-source community to continue to support it.
-If you are interested in contributing to our development efforts in the early stages, please join our Slack community and directly message Jack Mead and Devin Dennis.